Overview of Kenya Rugby

-Rugby is among Kenya's three most popular sports.
-The others being Football and Basketball.
-The game has seen a sharp increase in its popularity over the last decade or so.
-The Kenya Rugby Football Union (KRFU) is the sports governing body in Kenya.
-It organizes several annual tournaments for local club teams such the Kenya cup, Super series, Eric Shirley shield , Enterprise cup as well as a local sevens circuit.
-Also it organizes the Safari sevens which attracts participating teams from across Europe and Africa.
 The Kenya Cup is the tournament that features Kenya's top teams.
 It is played on a league system with the top two teams playing in the finals. , among them Impala, Mwamba, Harlequins, Nondescripts , Mean Machine, Nakuru RFC , Mombasa Sports club and Ulinzi.
 The Eric Shirley shield A is contested by second tier teams.
 The Eric Shirley B has teams based in Western and Nyanza provinces.
 There are also two University leagues.
 The top team from the Eric Shirley shield A is promoted to the Kenya cup.
 The Enterprise cup is played on a Knockout basis and is contested by teams from all over the country and a couple from Uganda.
 The Super series is a tournament organized along the same lines as the SANZAR super series.
 It features 4 franchises consisting of amalgamations of various teams based in Nairobi, A Franchise consisting of College and University teams , two Franchises from teams based outside Nairobi, Two from Uganda and occasionally the Tanzanian national team.

-Cheetahs vs Lions in the 2011 Bamburi Super series Several one days tournaments are organized by individual clubs.
+Several one days tournaments are organized by individual clubs.
 These include The Impala floodlit tournament which has more of a party atmosphere than a Rugby atmosphere.
 It is hosted by Impala RFC.
 Other tournaments include the Rift Valley ten a side tournament hosted by Nakuru RFC and Driftwood sevens hosted by Mombasa Sports club.

-Kenya at the 2011 Hong Kong sevens
+Kenya at the 2013 Rugby World Cup sevens

-Mwamba RFC was formed in 1978 as Kenya's first independent team for indigenous Kenyan's.
+Mwamba was formed in 1978 as Kenya's first independent team for indigenous Kenyan's.
 The teams all black strip was deliberately selected to counter the all white strip worn by Nondescripts RFC.
 Mwamba soon became Kenya's most popular team and soon a rivalry developed between Nondies and Mwamba.
 Mwamba was instrumental in the growth of the game in Kenya amongst Kenyans.
 It formed the backbone of Kenya's national team , among them Tom Oketch, Jimmy Owino, Arthur Kibisu, Andy Mwenesi and Pritt Nyandatt.
 The 2011 edition of Mwamba team has several national team players such as the free scoring Collins Injera, Humphrey Kayange and Horace Otieno and is well on its way to emulating the glory days of the 1980s.

-Mean Machine
+Mean Machine RFC

-RFC which was founded in 1977 represents the University of Nairobi
+Mean Machine RFC which was founded in 1977 represents the University of Nairobi

 is arguably the most popular club team especially among the youth.It was